Questions About Your Rights as a Surviving Spouse?

 The composition of the estate might not be the only issue to resolve in a spousal election case, however.
 The marriage itself might need to be established.
 Was the marriage legal?
 Does the claimed right of election arise under a common-law marriage established under the laws of another state?
 Maybe the parties were legally separated but not officially divorced.
 Even if they lived apart for many years, they could still be legally married, and the surviving spouse could elect a share of the estate's assets.

-Find out more about spousal election by contacting my law firm, Barry Seidel & Associates in Forest Hills, Queens.
+Find out more about spousal election by contacting my law firm, Barry Seidel & Associates in Jamaica, Queens.